 If Saint-Raphaël has become an important seaside resort on the French Riviera, the pearl of the East Var.
 However, she has not forgotten her Provençal soul.
-Saint-Raphaël thus bears witness to a unique art of living with its colorful markets that converge to bring Provence to life: fruit and vegetable markets, flower markets, night markets …
+Saint-Raphaël thus bears witness to a unique art of living with its colourful markets that converge to bring Provence to life: fruit and vegetable markets, flower markets and night markets …

 Stroll along the Beach & the Old Port

-Stroll through the shopping streets before going to laze on Veillat beach, along the promenade, while admiring the boats docked in the Old Port of Saint-Raphaël.
+Stroll through the shopping streets before lazing around on Veillat beach, along the promenade, while admiring the boats docked in the Old Port of Saint-Raphaël.

 Taste the Mediterranean Specialities

-Saint-Raphaël also has a wide range of restaurants where you can taste regional cuisine from the Mediterranean, where you often find fish and other seafood products in the spotlight.
+Saint-Raphaël also has a wide range of restaurants where you can taste regional cuisine from the Mediterranean and where you can find fish & other seafood products in the spotlight.

 Take a Hike through the Esterel Mountains

-With its red rocks, its jagged coast, its immense forests and its fine rivers, the Estérel mountains are one of the most beautiful natural sites in the Var.
-It has dozens of kilometers of trails that can be followed on foot or by mountain bike.
+With its red rocks, jagged coast, immense forests and fine rivers, the Estérel mountains are one of the most beautiful natural sites in the Var.
+It has dozens of kilometres of trails that can be followed on foot or by mountain bike.
 Among the mountain hikes, the Blavet gorges and the tour of Mont Vinaigre are essential.
 By staying at Estérel Caravaning, you can easily walk around the mountains whenever you want.